Demetri Callas: 1960s

 During the 1960s, Callas played guitar for Ronnie Dove.
 Later, he went on the road with the Bill Black Combo for a year.
 He returned to Washington in 1964, where he formed his own ensemble, Demetri & the Bad Boys, which included himself on guitar, Al Ruzicka on keyboards, Eddie Rosetti on drums and Larry Mann on saxophone.
 They were a regular act at the Starlight on Irving Street NW until September that year.

 Callas would end up performing with an artist called Billy Joe Ash.
 One night Callas and Ash saw Gary St. Clair and Danny Conway performing in a band known as Duke and the Glisandos, which was the house band at Diamond Jim's nightclub.
 They asked St. Clair and Conway to join their new group.
 The group was called Billy Joe and the Confidentials (aka Billy Joe and his Confidentials).
 The three of them backed Ash who was playing saxophone as well as singing.
 Their main place they played at was Benny's Rebel Room on 14th Street NW.
 In spring that year they accepted a work offer from the manager of the LaFlame club in Orlando, Florida.

 In June 1965, Callas, St. Clair and Conway split from Billy Joe Ash and started going under the name of the Bad Boys.

 It has been speculated that Billy Joe Ash is the same singer as Billy Joe Young who recorded for the Paula and Jewel record labels.

 A single by Billy Joe and His Confidentials, "Got You on My Mind" bw "Feeling Blue" was released on B-J 45-64 at some stage in 1965.

 The Bad Boys

 With St. Clair and Conway, Callas composed the song "Black Olives".
 The song was registered in 1966.
 "Black Olives" was the B side of "Love" which was released on Paula 254 in 1966.
-The song was a hit, peaking at no 35. in the Top 50 In R&B Locations chart for the week of 24 December 1966, and peaking again at no. 35 in the for the week of 7 January.
+The song was a hit, peaking at no 35. in the Top 50 In R&B Locations chart for the week of 24 December 1966, and peaking again at no. 35 for the week of 7 January.
 It also peaked at no. 11 on the Cash Box Looking Ahead chart for the week of 25 February.
 It got to no. 32 on the Record World Top 50 R&B chart for the week of 21 January.